Extra5enS/elastic-demo/README.md

 ```

 ## sort-demo.go
-Last example shows how we can **srote** results.
-After **filter** call result isn't sort, so we can fix this problem. **sort** define the order of sort's rolls.
-Result will be sorted by first condiotion.
-If the is equle values, requets will use next condiotion and so on.
+Last example shows how we can **sort** results.
+After filter call result isn't sort, so we can fix this problem. **sort** define the order of sorts rolls.
+Result will be sorted by first condition.
+If the is equal values, requests will use next condition and so on.
 You can use keywords **asc** or **desc** to set ascending order or descending order.

 Use comment to look at the result
 ```